mortaas/vive_rrcc/README.md

 ![Coordinate system used by the VIVE Tracker](doc/vive_tracker_coordinate_system.png) -->

 ## Compatibility

 The package was tested with:
 * HTC VIVE with OpenVR SDK 1.0.15 and Ubuntu 16.04 LTS running ROS Kinetic Kame (1.12.13)

 ## To-do list
 * Save and load the parameters that are changed by dynamic reconfigure
+* Add D-pad functionality for the VIVE controllers
 * Implement [libsurvive - lightweight HTC Vive library](https://github.com/cnlohr/libsurvive) as an alternative interface to the [OpenVR SDK](https://github.com/ValveSoftware/openvr)